daria-kotova/master-thesis/data/interviews/practitioners/tim.md

 An elephant, in my opinion, is the easiest thing to draw.
 I don't really know, but I think it's because they're so big.
 It's one of the very few things where I can actually just sit down and say: I'm going to draw an elephant, and I can actually draw an elephant.
 Most of the other animals, they don't work out that way.

 If you ever get to London and want to run an elephant, I've literally got, I don't know, maybe a hundred elephants.
-There's a lot of elephants out there, they're everywhere.
+There're a lot of elephants out there, they're everywhere.

 ## Conversation on Instagram